pulumi/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 ### Customization and network waiters

-Terraform waits during various parts of a virtual machine deployment to ensure that it is in a correct expected state before proceeding.
+This provider waits during various parts of a virtual machine deployment to ensure that it is in a correct expected state before proceeding.
 These happen when a VM is created, or also when it's updated, depending on the waiter.